 Policy submissions

-ICMEC Australia contributes submissions to several key government and industry policy consultations as part of our advocacy initiatives.
+ICMEC Australia regularly contributes to government and industry consultations as part of our advocacy for systemic, evidence-based responses to child sexual exploitation and abuse.

 Our submissions include: